tanersener/mobile-ffmpeg/README.md

 - Main releases include complete functionality of the library and support the latest SDK/API features.

-- LTS releases are customized to support a wide range of devices.
-They are built using older API/SDK versions, so some features are not available for them.
+- LTS releases are customized to support a wider range of devices.
+They are built using older API/SDK versions, so some features are not available on them.

 This table shows the differences between two variants.